Getting Started

 • Multiple levels supported

-1. Install the framework
+1. Install the baseline

 2. Write semantic HTML